bobjacobsen/csc-sample/README.md

-# csc-sample-2017
+# csc-sample

-This is a pre-made project for the [CERN School of Computing 2017](https://indico.cern.ch/event/581756/overview).
+This is a pre-made project for the [CERN School of Computing](https://indico.cern.ch/event/681081/).

 Students will make their own fork of this as part of the exercises.